 CHILD DISCLOSURE/CONCERN RECORD

-XXXX SCHOOL

-PART 1

-Child Disclo sure/C Concern Red cord (to be writter n ASAP after not dur ing your co onversation with the child 1)

-Child's Name Class DOB 11 Gender M/F

-Date (of writing this record) / / Day o Day of Week Time (of writing this record) an m / pm

-Name of Person comp leting this form

-Print Name:

-Signature gnature

-Job Title: ob Title:

-Note the reason s) for recording the inc cident

-Record the follow W at (if recording a ve /here?; When (date e & time o -

-Note Actions, inc Note Actions, including Names of anyone to whom your information was passed:

-Any other releva

-Check to make e sure your repo ort is cle ear now - - and will also be cl future. ear to so meone else e reading it i n the

-PLEA SE PASS T HIS FOR RM TO YO OUR DESIGNATED S SAFEGUA RDING LEA D.

-(Designated Safeguarding Lead to complete Part 2 overleaf)
+XXXX SCHOOL PART 1 Child Disclos ure/Concern Reco ord (to be writ ten ASAP after not du ring your c onversation with the chi ld) Child's Name Class DOB / / Gender M/F Date (of writing this record) / / Day of Wee k Time (o) а m/pm Name of Person completing this form Print Name: Signature Job Title: Note the reason (s) for recording the incident Record the follo wing factually : hat (if recording a v Where?; When (dat - Body Map Completed?
+(Please attach) YE YES NO Note Actions, including Names of anyone to whom your information was passed: Any other relevant, factual information: Check to make sure your report is clear now - and will also be clear to someone else reading it in the future.
+PLEASE PASS THIS FORM TO YOUR DESIGNATED SAFEGUARDING LEAD.
+(Designate ed Safeguard ing Lead to complet e Part 2 o verleaf)